martimlobao/docs/README.md

 | `email_hash` | A sha256 email hash | `e206e6cd7fa5f9499fd6d2d943dcf7d9c1469bad351061483f5ce7181663b8d4 ` |
 | `profile` | A social profile the person has used.
 [List of available social profiles](https://github.com/peopledatalabs/docs/blob/master/data/profiles_network.txt) | `https://linkedin.com/in/seanthorne` |

-The minumum combination of data points a request must contain in order to have a possibility of returning a `200` response are:
+The minimum combination of data points a request must contain in order to have a possibility of returning a `200` response are:

 ```curl
 profile OR email OR phone OR (